Best daily deals

 Price: Free to play

 Crossy Road is another extremely popular free game.
 It’s basically this generation’s version of Frogger.
 You navigate a chicken (or other characters) across streets, streams, and other areas while avoiding obstacles.
 If you fall in the water or get hit by a truck, it’s game over.
-The game also features tons of unlockable characters, online and offline multiplayer modes, Android TV support, and more.
-It’s also family friendly, if that helps.
+The game also features many unlockable characters, online and offline multiplayer modes, Android TV support, and more.
+It’s also family-friendly if that helps.
 Like Alto’s Odyssey above, Crossy Road does technically have in-app purchases.
 However, they are purely for cosmetic purposes.
 The game itself is entirely free.

 Doom and Destiny Advanced